yobta/stores/src/stores/createStore/index.md

 ## Features

-The `storeYobta` store has the following features:
+The `createStore` store has the following features:

 - Provides a default value when the store is created
 - Allows for the extension of the store with plugins that add middleware to state transitions